Networking as an introvert CTO

 Follow Up

-- Approach person i, say Hi, and introduce yourself.
+- Approach person i, say hi, introduce yourself.

 - Ask questions.

-- Follow up with everyone you liked via email.
+- Follow up with people you actually liked.

 My Preferred Networking Way